Iqaluit: Emergency services

 Policing in Iqaluit, as with the rest of Nunavut, is contracted to the Royal Canadian Mounted Police (RCMP) V Division and the city is home to the divisional headquarters.

+Iqaluit also has a Municipal Enforcement Service that enforces local city bylaws.
+The services include handling of noise and traffic violations and animal control.

 Medical services

 Qikiqtani General Hospital is the primary care facility in the city.
-There is also a Family Practice Clinic providing primary care services by Nurse Practitioners.
+The local public health office also provides primary care services like STI screening and tuberculosis related services.
 Two dental clinics exist in the city.

 Sports facilities

-Iqaluit features two arenas, the Arctic Winter Games Arena and Arnaitok, the Iqaluit Aquaplex, a curling rink, the Timmianut Pikiuqarvik disc golf course, the Frobisher Inn Fitness Centre, in the W.G.
-Brown Building/Astro Hill Complex, a golf course, outdoor basketball courts, soccer nets, seasonal outdoor ice rinks, a shooting range, a skatepark, and more.
+Iqaluit features two arenas, the Arctic Winter Games Arena and Arnaitok, the Iqaluit Aquaplex, a curling rink, Timmianut Pikiuqarvik, an eighteen hole disc golf course, the Frobisher Inn Fitness Centre, in the W.G.
+Brown Building / Astro Hill Complex, a golf course, outdoor basketball courts, soccer nets, seasonal outdoor ice rinks, a shooting range, a skatepark, and more.